 Collected by the Hanover College Psychology Department, this resource provides access to information on several subdisciplines in psychology, including aviation psychology, behavior analysis, and vocational psychology, among others.

 How is the Psychology degree structured?

 The Bachelor of Arts degree in Psychology is based on curriculum recommendations from the American Psychological Association.
-Degrees in Psychology must include introductory courses in both Psychology and Human Development as well as courses from several different areas of psychology.
-Students must take at least one course (or its equivalent) in the following areas:
+The Psychology degree includes introductory courses in Psychology and Human Development, as well as the following courses (or equivalents):